The DTOC metric is no longer being collected and publication has therefore ceased.

 Pre-Release Access List

-NHS England, DH, ADASS, LGA and ECIST colleagues have been working collaboratively to refresh the Monthly Delayed Transfer of Care Situation Reports: Definitions and Guidance.
-The work on refreshing the DToC guidance was identified and commissioned earlier in the year in response to a number of ongoing operational issues and concerns from local health and social care systems.
+NHS England and NHS Improvement, Department of Health and Social Care, Association of Directors of Adult Social Services, Local Government Association and Emergency Care Intensive Support Team colleagues have been working collaboratively to refresh the Monthly Delayed Transfer of Care (DTOC) Situation Report: Principles, Definitions and Guidance.
+The work on refreshing the DTOC guidance was identified and commissioned in response to a number of ongoing operational issues and concerns from local health and social care systems.

 For further information about the published statistics, please contact us at: